bediger4000/linked_lists/README.md

 The Go compiler allows the programmer to convert any pointer address to a pointer of an arbitrary type via the semi-magic function `unsafe.Pointer()`.
-One can then convert the pointer of aribtrary type to a numerical value of type `uintptr`
+One can then convert the pointer of arbitrary type to a numerical value of type `uintptr`
 Go will do bitwise operations like Xor on `uintptr` values.
 So my code converts pointers to `uintptr` numerical values and back a lot.

-I've done this problem (in C) as an exercize in the past, because it just seemed so outlandish.
+I've done this problem (in C) as an exercise in the past, because it just seemed so outlandish.
 I think that someone who was just informed of this very hacky idea (node carries prev XOR next as a single field)